 ARTS & MUSIC

-This is a large scale dynamic installation that will accessible to the public and tells the stories of WW1 from different perspectives/countries - building international links; opportunities for education/interpretation and work alongside.
-It is a floating piece of public art that the public will interact with and move about on – it becomes a 'whispering dome' where stories of the war/letter home will be performed/heard/shared as well as a place of contemplation
+This is a large scale dynamic installation that will be accessible to the public and tell the stories of WW1 from different perspectives/countries - building international links, opportunities for education/interpretation and work alongside.
+It is a floating piece of public art that the public will interact with and move about on – becoming a 'whispering dome' where stories of the war/letters home will be performed/heard/shared as well as a place of contemplation

 This project is currently planned for Summer 2015.
 More details to follow.